code42/py42/docs/userguides/basics.md

 ## Paging

-py42 clients often have a method named or prefixed by `get_all`  which handles iterating over pages of response items.
+py42 clients often have a method with the name (or name prefix) `get_all`  which handles iterating over pages of response items.
 Here are some examples:
 * `py42.sdk.devices.get_all()`
 * `py42.sdk.users.get_all()`
 * `py42.sdk.legalhold.get_all_matters()`
 * `py42.sdk.orgs.get_all()`

 These methods each return a [python generator](https://wiki.python.org/moin/Generators).
-By looping over the pages returned by the generator, we can access the list of items we seek.
-Use this code snippet as an example for working with generators and paging in py42:
+By looping over the pages returned by the generator, we can access the actual list of items we seek.
+Use the code snippet below as an example for working with generators and paging in py42:
 ```python
 # Prints the username and notes for all departing employees